Visiting the Peles Castle in Romania: Everything You Need to Know

 And for those who can’t have enough, there’s also an extra bonus, just a few hundred meters away: the Pelisor Castle (which would translate as “the Small Peles”).
 Really makes you feel like you’re in Austria, right?

-We decided against visiting it (for an extra 30 lei) and I guess it was more or less the same thing as its bigger brother.
+We decided against visiting it and I guess it was more or less the same thing as its bigger brother.

 The smaller version was built in 1889 for Ferdinand, the heir to the throne.
 Interestingly, Ferdinand was not Carol’s son, but his nephew and he was brought to Romania from Germany to take on the duties of the king.